Budgie Toys No.202

 After a short time, the two-tone cab was abandoned in favour of an all-red one although it continued to be constructed in two parts.
 Silver trim was added to the headlights and also occaisionally to the bumper.
 For a while the metal wheels remained unpainted but before long these too were painted red.
 The trailer kept its unpainted wheels but the tyres, which were the same for cab and trailer, could now be knobbly or treaded.

 The next change came with smooth push-fit silver plastic wheels with treaded tyres which were being applied to many of Budgie's models.
-Shortly after this, the body of the trailer was re-cast with a more domed or round roof with a re-cast rear door to fit the new shape.
+Shortly after this, the body of the trailer was re-cast with a more domed or round roof and a re-cast rear door to fit the new shape.
 Silver wheels can be found on both old and new trailer types.
 The trailer base also was improved with the words 'A Budgie Model' and 'No.202' being added.
+In addition, some models with silver plastic wheels were issued with orange (or orange-red) cabs.

 By 1965 Budgie was under pressure to upgrade its models and so the International cab was fitted with windows (which were pale amber) and a strengthened base with a covered front axle.
 The previous wheels were replaced by ridged silver plastic fitted with knobbly tyres.